Andrew1J/SoftDevWorkshop/24_LAMP/README.md

    ```
    ssh your_username@your_server_ip
    ```
-We should be good to go to install the apache web server!
+You should be good to go to install the apache web server!

 ### Install the Apache Web Server on Ubuntu 20.04